Impact of lensing magnification on the analysis of galaxy clustering in redshift space: Results

 \subsubsection{Haloes}

 We now turn to the analysis of DM haloes.
-While DM particles are useful since they allow characterising the effect of magnification bias with great precision, analysing haloes is more observationally relevant since these are biased matter tracers as observed galaxies.
+While DM particles are useful since they allow characterising the effect of magnification bias with great precision, analysing haloes is more observationally relevant since, just like galaxies, they are biased tracers of the matter density field.
 This is particularly important because the relative effect of magnification bias on the total number counts scales as $(5s-2)/b$, where $b$ is the linear Eulerian galaxy bias.
 This means that we expect lensing to have less impact on samples with large bias.
-In our case, the best-fit RSD-only models for the unmagnified halo samples in the $\Lambda$CDM cosmology gives roughly $b = 2.1, 2.5$ and 3 in the different redshift bins, from low to high redshifts.
+In our case, the best-fit RSD-only models for the unmagnified halo samples in the $\Lambda$CDM cosmology gives roughly $b = 2.1, 2.5,$ and 3 in the different redshift bins, from low to high redshifts.
 We show the results in \cref{fig:fs8_lcdm_halo}.

 Qualitatively, the results are similar to those of \cref{fig:fs8_lcdm_part}.
 We find that the values of the growth rate tend to be slightly overestimated, even when the sample is not magnified.
-This can be attributed to residual theoretical uncertainties of the RSD model, and the modest volume probed by our lightcones, which can lead to non-negligible sample variance effects.
+This can be attributed to residual theoretical uncertainties of the RSD model and to the modest volume probed by our light cones, which can lead to non-negligible sample variance effects.
 Nonetheless, we can study and discuss the relative differences in the estimated parameters for the various cases.
 As previously, we find that the central values of $f\sigma_8$ are shifted towards lower values when lensing is not accounted for in the modelling.
-The main difference between DM particles and haloes is that for the latter we do not clearly see the effect of lensing, as the magnified and unmagnified cases agree within 1$\sigma$ error.
+The main difference between DM particles and haloes is that for the latter, the effect of lensing is not clear as the magnified and unmagnified cases agree within 1$\sigma$ error.
 In the highest redshift bin, the best-fit value for $s = 1.2$ is shifted by roughly $3\%$ with respect to the unmagnified case.
 While it is still large, it does not reach the $11\%$ seen for the particles.

 The results displayed in \cref{fig:fs8_wcdm_halo} for $w$CDM haloes are very similar.